The day "Pat & Mat" went windsurfing

 The last one - "Windsurfing" - is a funny one.

-The duo decides to give windsurfing a go.
-After getting the equipment in the car, Pat and Mat travel to the nearest lake.
+The duo decides to try windsurfing.
+After loading the equipment into the car, Pat and Mat travel to the nearest lake.
 However, when they arrive, they don't find water.

 That's when they embark on a series of works to channel water from a well to the lake.
 Will they truly get into windsurfing?
 You be the judge.